Zusyaku/Zusyaku/README.md

 - 👋 Hi, I’m @Zusyaku
-- 👀 I’m interested in Tecnology
+- 👀 I’m interested in Tecnology And Sains
-- 🌱 I’m currently learning Psikologi
+- 🌱 I’m Currently studying Psychology
 - 💞️ I’m looking to collaborate To World
 - 📫 How to reach me With Send Me Email * `zusyaku@gmail.com`